Are you looking for information about

 They may stand head to head for awhile.
 Usually, the next clue, is that they will

 mount each other.
 Put her with the ram at that time.
-After the ram has driven the
+After the ewe has been driven

-ewe for for several hours, she will stand for the ram to breed her.
+by the ram for awhile, she will stand still for the ram to mount her.

 AT WHAT AGE CAN A RAM BE BRED